yodaos-project/yoda-book/en/yodaos-source/customization/03-light.md

 - How to receive frame data passed by the light application framework
 - How to convert the frame data passed by the application framework into the actual light format and then render.

-## Configuring system lighting effects
+## Configuring System Lighting Effects

 The built-in lighting effects file is stored under /opt/light/ by default and can be configured in the lightd service.